Atlas-OS/docs/docs/getting-started/post-installation/atlas-folder/general-configuration.md

 On Atlas, we have made notification support a configurable option to allow users who do not want the feature to have fewer Windows services running.

 Although the initial setup prompts if you want to disable notification support, you can toggle it afterward.
-Run the `Enable Notifications.cmd` or `Disable Notifications.cmd` file and restart your computer.
+Run the `Enable Notifications.cmd` or `Disable Notifications.cmd` script and restart your computer.

 ## :material-power-plug: Power